jonoflayham/blog-gen/resources/posts/2016-03-28-starting-clojure.md

 # Clojure version

 The latest stable Clojure is at version 1.8.
-You specify it just like any other project dependency, in Leingingen's `project.clj` file.
+You specify it just like any other project dependency, in Leiningen's `project.clj` file.

 # Tools